wh-alice/mig_visualstudio/vs/extensibility/how-to--update-a-visual-studio-extension.md

 ---
-title: "How to: Update a Visual Studio Extension | Microsoft Docs" ms.custom: "" ms.date: "10/21/2016"
+title: "How to: Update a Visual Studio Extension" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-dev14"